-- Supporting Heads of School in promoting and implementing the reporting process. - Assessing reported defects within their areas and reporting them through the appropriate channels - EVERY online system - Reporting defects through the EVERY system on a timely basis - Collaborating with the Facilities Manager and Lead for Health, Safety & Premises to address identified defects. - Assisting with the coordination of repairs or replacements in their areas of responsibility. - Communicating the progress and resolution of reported defects to learners, staff members, and visitors.
+- Supporting Head of School / Associate Head of School in promoting and implementing the reporting process. - Assessing reported defects within their areas and reporting them through the appropriate channels EVERY online system - Reporting defects through the EVERY system on a timely basis - Collaborating with the Facilities Manager and Lead for Health, Safety & Premises to address identified defects. - Assisting with the coordination of repairs or replacements in their areas of responsibility. - Communicating the progress and resolution of reported defects to learners, staff members, and visitors.